APA Format Paper: Step-by-Step Guide (With Free Template)

 Most student papers do not need an abstract.
 APA 7 makes it optional for student work.
 Include one only if your instructor requires it.

-The word “Abstract” goes at the top of a new page (page 2), centered and bold.
+If you do need an abstract: the word “Abstract” goes at the top of a new page (page 2), centered and bold.
 Below it, write a single paragraph of 150 to 250 words summarizing your paper’s purpose, method, results, and conclusions.
 This paragraph has no first-line indent.
 Below the abstract, you may include a keywords line: indent 0.5 inches, write “Keywords:” in italics, then list 3 to 5 keywords in lowercase, separated by commas.

 Body Text and APA Heading Levels#